01 of 07

 Ice Cube on a Spoon Race

 Divide your little penguins into two teams.
-Set up a bowl of ice cubes at the start line for each team.
-Set up an empty bowl for each team a few feet away from the starting line.
+Set up a bowl of ice cubes at the start line for each team, and put an empty bowl for each team a few feet away from the starting line.
 Give each team a spoon.
 Players must carry the ice cubes, one at a time, from the full bowl to the empty bowl.
-The first player to fill their empty bowl wins.
+The first team to fill their empty bowl wins.

 06 of 07